migueloller/accent/README.md

 ```

 ### highlight.scrollIntoView([duration])
 Scrolls the viewport so that this highlight's bounding rectangle is centered vertically and horizontally in the viewport.
-If passed a number `duration`, then the scroll will be smooth last `duration` ms.
+If passed a number `duration`, then the scroll will be linear and last `duration` ms.
 ```js
 accent.selection().then(highlight => {
   if (highlight) highlight.scrollIntoView();